Addiction Rehab Centers

 Let us provide the healing that you or your loved one need.

 Ativan is a prescription medicine belonging to a class of drugs called benzodiazepines.
 It is prescribed to patients with anxiety to help them stay calm.
 Ativan is the brand name for the compound ‘lorazepam,’ which is a central nervous system depressant.
 It produces its action by slowing down brain activities.
 Just like other commonly abused substances, lorazepam is habit-forming when used for long periods.
 Even people who take it for therapeutic purposes may end up developing physical and psychological dependence.
-Fortunately, an Ativan addiction treatment program can help.
+Fortunately, our substance abuse treatment program can help.
 Contact Addiction Rehab Centers today at 844.910.0686 to learn more about the treatment options available.

 Ativan is a potent anti-anxiety medication belonging to the class benzodiazepines.
 Apart from anxiety, it also treats panic disorders, insomnia, seizures, and sleep disorders.
 In some cases, benzos are used as anesthetics and sedatives to relax the patient before surgery or other medical reasons.
 Like other benzodiazepines, there is a potential to become addicted to it when used for extended periods.

 Ativan is available in 0.5mg, 1mg, and 2mg tablets, so the amount of lorazepam varies in different pills.
 Ativan appears in the form of a small, white tablet.
 It is essential to know how the drug looks like so it becomes easier to identify if a loved one is abusing Ativan.
 Furthermore, it can help to prevent an accidental overdose.